-Once you have built a bot and you feel it is ready to be shared with the public, you can publish it to an engine.
-This makes your bot available as a service that can be accessed via https.
-The SDKs and connectors documented in this section interact with the engine and help you make your come alive on various channels.
+Once you have built a bot and you feel it is ready to be shared with the public, your can publish it to an engine.
+This makes your bot available as a service that can be accessed via HTTPS.
+The SDK's and connectors documented in this section interact with the engine and help you make your bot come alive on various channels.

-To be able to publish a solution in Teneo, it needs to get one or more publish environments.
-A publish environment specifies various details of the server your solution will be published to, like the type of server (development, qa, production) and, quite important, its URL.
+For a solution to be published in Teneo, it needs to get one or more publish environments.
+A publish environment specifies various details of the server your solution will be published to, like the type of server (development, QA, production) and, quite importantly, its URL.

 In the Teneo Developer sandbox, publishing is limited to 7 bots per team.
 A publishing environment is automatically added to the first 7 bots.